A truncated version of this piece appears on IM1776.com

 —JB, The Precession of Simulacra

 With the declining credibility of the state and various arms of the media, long-standing institutions are regarded with scrutiny, exacerbated in no small part by watershed events of recent years.
 The media’s complicity in the 2003 invasion of Iraq has become common knowledge, and is often recalled as a key justification for the atmosphere of increasingly relentless public scrutiny.
-With the revelation of the Cambridge Analytica scandal we’ve entered a world where near-omnipotent tech-giants could conceivably execute the political projects of the highest bidder and cast doubt on the electoral process itself.
-Regardless of the level of influence one believes CA had in the 2016 election, the significance of the scandal lies in that the fact that such political power could be wielded by a private corporation is now plausible to the masses.
-It has become a viable reality, especially when considered alongside scandals dredged up through the concerted efforts of Wikileaks and whistleblowers like Edward Snowden.
+With the revelation of the Cambridge Analytica scandal we’ve entered a world where near-omnipotent tech-giants could conceivably execute the political projects of the highest bidder, casting doubt on the electoral process itself.
+Regardless of the level of influence one believes CA had in the 2016 election, the true significance of the scandal is the mass acceptance that such political power could now be plausibly wielded by a private corporation.
+And with the mass of scandals dredged up through the concerted efforts of Wikileaks and whistleblowers like Edward Snowden, doubts about institutional integrity are only further validated.
 Even the ludicrous death of Jeffrey Epstein lends a new kind of veracity to narratives that would previously be written off as absurd and relegated to the realm of conspiracy— just look at Qanon.
 Similarly, the ominous development of deepfakes rightfully raises concern about the hazards such evolving technologies will create among hostile and insular audiences.
 The prospect of a truly disparate discourse in which we can no longer agree on any common narrative doesn’t seem too outlandish, and may have already arrived.

 “Information devours its own contents … [it] dissolves meaning and the social into a sort of nebulous state leading not to a surfeit of innovation but to the very contrary, to total entropy”